withspectrum/spectrum/email-template-scripts/README.md

 The `:test` script inlines all the CSS for each email template then syncs it with the `[Test]` template on SendGrid.
 When done testing your changes, you can sync both test and production templates by running:
 `SENDGRID_API_KEY=<key> yarn run process:emails:prod`

+# Sending test emails

+Rather than spinning up the local web app, clicking around and trying to replicate each email's conditions, you can instead run the `send-test-emails` script:

+`SENDGRID_API_KEY=<key> yarn run process:emails:send`

+**Be sure to edit the email address in `package.json` first**